 Note: if you choose tomato juice and also store a pint or two of spirits, you will be able to make yourself a Bloody Mary – not such a bad idea as long as you remember that moderation is the rule.

 The last two items before we move on to tasks are a set of pliers or a vise grip (locking pliers).
-Chances are you have an extra set of one or the other but if not, head on over your local hardware store or online to Amazon and pick up some up useful tools.
+Chances are you have an extra set of one or the other but if not, head on over your local hardware store.

 MONTH 7 TASKS: